-In listening to our EMS customer base, we have compiled some of the most effective best practices our customers have shared that we hope can help you react, adapt and strategize for your organization.
+In listening to our EMS customer base, we have complied some of the most effective best practices our customers have shared that we hope can help you react, adapt and strategize for your organization.

 Considering our customers: